Jomsaruj/coffeemaker/README.md

 Due date: 13 September 2021

 ```
-I only modified and added some test cases to coffeeMakerTest.java
+only modified and added some test cases to coffeeMakerTest.java
 ```

 My task is to modify coffeeMakerTest.java to use Mockito and create a mocked/stubbed version of RecipeBook then re-run the unit tests that are not focused on RecipeBook, such as PurchaseBeverage.
 I want to find the bugs in the CoffeeMaker and Inventory classes using the stubbed RecipeBook, and to check that RecipeBook is being used appropriately using the mocking support of Mockito.